-On a Mekong Delta tour, it cannot be lack of a visit to explore the life on rivers.
+On a Mekong Delta cruise tour, it cannot be a lack of a visit to explore life on rivers.
 Of which, Chau Doc floating village is one with unique features of a trading community and the Southern culture.

 If you’re wondering whether the spot worths your visit or not, the answer is "Yes."

 To know all the experiences you will enjoy here, let’s follow us to the land of the vibrant culture.

 The floating village of Chau Doc